ncss-tech/soilReports/README.md

 devtools::install_github("ncss-tech/soilReports", dependencies=FALSE, upgrade_dependencies=FALSE)
 ```

-## Loading the soilReports library and downloading the required files. ###Only required for first-time use, when a new version of soilReports is released, or when an original version of the config.R and report.Rmd files are desired
+## Loading the soilReports library and downloading the required files.
+Only required for first-time use, when a new version of soilReports is released, or when you need an original version of the config.R and report.Rmd files.

 The `soilReports` package contains reports and associated configuration files.
 The following steps illustrate an example session that performs all required setup for the **region2/mu-comparison** report, then copies the configuration and report files to a named folder in the working directory.
 Edit the `config.R` file (or copy an existing configuration file) so that it points to the correct raster layers and map unit polygons.
 "Knit" the report file by opening `report.Rmd` and clicking on the "Knit HTML" button.